jaredwray/ecto/README.md

 -----

 Ecto is a modern template consolidation engine that works with top template engines like EJS, Markdown, Pug, Nunjucks, Mustache, Handlebars, and Liquid.
 It consolidates these template engines to a single library, allowing you to use any of them with ease.
-With features like automatic engine selection, an easy-to-use API, zero-configuration needs, and regular updates, you can rest assured that Ecto works as expected for all your templating needs.
+With features like automatic engine selection, an easy-to-use API, zero-configuration, and regular updates, you can rest assured that Ecto works as expected for all your templating needs.

 ## Features